 Whether you realize it, near-field communication — or NFC — plays an integral part in how we live our daily lives, seamlessly connecting us to the world around us.
-Chances are, you’ve interacted with a device or service using NFC technology more times than you realize — for contactless payments, asset tracking, transit, shipping, ski passes, dry cleaning, unlocking your car, or even using a passport.
+Chances are, you’ve interacted with a device or service using NFC technology more times than you realize — for contactless payments, asset tracking, transit, shipping, ski passes, dry cleaning, unlocking your car or even using a passport.
 Anything involving identification, authentication and tracking likely leverages NFC technology in our modern world.

 In our global economy, companies face unlawful production and importation of goods from abroad.
 Without key oversight, unscrupulous manufacturers may create unauthorized duplicates, risking a company’s reputation and IP.
-Illegal counterfeit, or black-market, goods often bare spurious and deceitful marks, labels and product content.
-While with gray-market infringement, a product has genuine trademarks, but is sold through unauthorized sellers.
+Illegal counterfeit or black market goods often bear spurious and deceitful marks, labels and product content.
+With gray market infringement, a product has genuine trademarks but is sold through unauthorized sellers.
 What you purchase and what you get may be very different things.
 In recent years, supply chain issues have compounded these ever-increasing threats.
-One efficacious and cost-effective method of combating these threats is by integrating NFC technology.

 What is NFC Technology?

 Near-field communication is a short-range wireless communication technology that operates within the unlicensed radio frequency ISM band (industrial, scientific, and medical) at a base frequency of 13.56 MHz, with a typical range of up to 10 centimeters and transmission bandwidth range from 106 to 424 kilobits per second.
 Unlike radio frequency identification (RFID) — which relies on RF energy or a secondary power source, such as a battery, to power and communicate with devices, NFC is based on inductive coupling.
-The energy generated by the reader’s magnetic field is used to power the device; communication between the reader and the target device is then achieved by ASK load-modulation of the carrier.
+The energy generated by the reader’s magnetic field is used to power the device, and communication between the reader and the target device is then achieved by ASK load modulation of the carrier.

 Comparing NFC and RFID

-NFC RFID
+NFC | RFID | |

-Transmission Rate ~424 kbit/s ~106 kbit/s
+Transmission Rate | ~424 kbit/s | ~106 kbit/s |

-Transmission Method Electro-magnetic field/inductive coupling Radio frequency
+Transmission Method | Electro-magnetic field/inductive coupling | Radiofrequency |

-Wireless Charging Small devices (1W or less) None
+Wireless Charging | Small devices (1W or less) | None |

-Target Applications Payment systems (Smart Cards), Public transit (Token, Pass), Authentication (Access, Documents, etc.), Identification (Access, Tracking) Inventory management systems, Toll management systems, Logistics
+Target Applications | Payment systems (Smart Cards), Public transit (Token, Pass), Authentication (Access, Documents, etc.), Identification (Access, Tracking) | Inventory management systems, Toll management systems, Logistics |

 Another benefit of NFC technology is its versatility.
-When actively communicating there is always an initiator and target and three different operating modes:
+When actively communicating, there is always an initiator and target and three different operating modes:

 Near-Field Communication (NFC) Operating Modes